 Strict biosecurity measures are followed for all ERAMMP field-surveys following the Welsh Government guidelines.

-Landowners will be asked about any specific requirements before survey teams visit, and agreed procedures will be followed.
-For example, if plant or tree diseases are known to be present, the surveyor teams will avoid these infected areas.
+Landowners will be asked about any specific requirements before survey teams visit, and agreed procedures will be followed, for example if plant and tree diseases are known to be present the surveyor teams will avoid these infected areas.

-Additionally, measures ensuring the avoidance of exposure to and transmission of Covid-19 are implemented.
-The survey will not proceed whenever Welsh Government Alert Level-4 Covid restrictions are in place and will proceed only when conditions allow, observing agreed Covid risk-assessment requirements.
+Additionally, measures ensuring the avoidance of exposure to and transmission of Covid-19 will be implemented.
+The survey will not proceed whenever Welsh Government Alert Level 4 Covid restrictions are in place and will proceed only when conditions allow, observing agreed Covid risk-assessment requirements.

 These protocols are written for the survey field-workers – full details of methods and practice is done during their training.
 Compliance to this protocol is enforced throughout the season: Report 53.
 Field handbook: Biosecurity

 This protocol is required procedure for all staff undertaking field surveys for ERAMMP.
 The biosecurity procedures set out in this protocol have been agreed by Welsh Government and are being used throughout the programme.